-So Tilapia Ceviche it is!
-Oh my gosh, I get so happpppy!
+So Tilapia Ceviche recipe it is!
+Oh my gosh, soo happpppy! 😆

 For me “Tilapia Ceviche” is great no matter how you are feeling, cold, warm, happy or sad.
 WINTER, SPRING, SUMMER, FALL and the cycle continues…..it’s okay, cause “CEVICHE” is always OKAAAY!!!
 Why shouldn’t it be?!
-It’s in my opinion, an ultimate appetizer!
-It’s flavorful, delectable, inviting and certainly always, EXCITING!!!!
-Yes of course ceviche is amazing to eat at the beach as light and refreshing as it is……but as I said, Ceviche is always okaay!
-It is a very common food in my household.
+It’s in my opinion, it’s the ultimate appetizer!

-I still, after all these years, don’t understand how something soooo simple, could be thissss gooood…..but it is!!!
+I still, after all these years, don’t understand how something so simple, could be this gooood…..but it is!!!
 Truly simple ingredients!!!
-But such a tasty outcome!!

 |Prep time||15 minutes|